Art and creativity in people's consciousness is all things to all people and a profound reflection of man's relationship with life.

 Wales became his home again in the mid 1990's and photography, painting, collage, regular exhibitions, and an artist in residence programme, helped further his creative practice.
 He subsidised his work through part-time teaching.

-In 1996 he spent fourteen months travelling Central America which was a very grounding experience and highly influential to him.
+In 1996 he spent fourteen months travelling Central America which was highly influential to him.
 Using a small, unobtrusive camera he recorded a panopoly of everyday experiences and generated a new body of work for exhibition.

 On his return to Wales in late 1997, he was commissioned to creatively promote a new initiative that was set up to help local people experience outdoor pursuits and orienteering skills.
 He was given free artistic licence to creatively develop the project using photography.
 He also set up a a dynamic series of workshops to explore Youth Culture and Social Identity, at different Youth Clubs in the South Wales area.
 In 1998 he had a long struggle with personal trauma after a near fatal motorcycle accident which side-shifted his creative practice for a number of years, and opened a whole new chapter/experience of life.